Afehri1983/ProductCatalog.API/README.md

 - Swagger UI for API documentation and testing
 - Unit tests with xUnit
 - Repository pattern for data access abstraction
+- Business rules validation

+## Business Rules

+1. **Price Change Limitation**
+   - Product price changes are limited to a maximum of 20% per update
+   - This rule prevents dramatic price fluctuations and protects against input errors
+   - Example: For a product priced at $100, the new price must be between $80 and $120

 ## Project Structure